-Welcome to our next edition of "The Five," where we take a look at five trends from Maryland's last game, a 79-59 loss to Pittsburgh Jan.
-6 at the Petersen Events Center.
+Welcome to our next edition of "The Five," where we take a look at five trends from Maryland's 83-79 loss to Pittsburgh at the Comcast Center in College Park, Md. on Saturday Jan.
+25.

 The Five: What I Learned After Pitt